-Immigrant rights' coalition seeks to quash broad search warrant on Facebook page
+Immigrant rights’ coalition seeks to quash broad search warrant on Facebook page

 A Leesburg detective wrote in the search warrant that the paint was permanent and had to be professionally removed, costing less than $1,000.
 In Virginia, destruction of property that amounts to less than $1,000 is a misdemeanor.

-The search warrant filed on Sept.
+The search warrant filed Sept.
 15 in Loudoun County Circuit Court sought information about the page’s subscribers, including phone numbers, addresses, credit card information and IP addresses, as well as all posted content, messages, chats, photos, videos and deleted materials from the Facebook page from Sept.
 10 to Sept.
 15.

 Free Them All VA said the search warrant was problematic because it gets sensitive questions and reports from undocumented immigrants sent to the Facebook page, including from the families of those in custody.